-3. Foreign language credits in 1-C and 2-A may include both high school and college work.
-One unit (one year) of high school foreign language is equivalent to 4 course credits.
+2. All students wishing a degree in Letters and Science (BA or BS) must satisfy the minimum requirement in foreign language (1-C from the worksheet).
+Foreign language credits in 1-C and 2-A may include both high school and college work.
+One unit (one year) of high school foreign language is equivalent to four course credits.
 You may also meet these requirements by attainment examinations.
+See the Madison campus Letters and Science catalog for an explanation of attainment examinations; they are not the same as placement examinations.
+Foreign language courses taken in high school count toward degree requirements, but do not count toward the total number of credits required for graduation.